That's What I Sed

 Sometimes when you are editing a file with the substitute flag sed -i s/, you can enter in an additional flag to better refine what you want done.

-To uppercase a word or the first letter let’s run:
+To uppercase the first letter let’s run:

 sed -i 's/hola/\u&/' greetings.txt*